-If you enter my grandparents’ house, you would be hard pressed to see the back porch.
+If you enter my grandparents’ house, you would be hard pressed to see the back porch from all the pickles.
 Even though a direct corridor crosses their house and leads you directly to it, it remains the stuff of legends.
 Mounds of what can only be referred to as “stuff” block the way: family photographs in oversized picture frames, DIYd furniture with various hooks, levers and cushions, and rows upon rows of drying laundry, hanging from haphazardly strung wires.
 Whey pickles line the shelves of the fridge, and their cupboards are full of bizarre candy no one dares to eat, manufactured in an unknown Middle Eastern country, or in Russia sometime between 1980 and 2010.
 In a word, my grandparents can be lovingly described as thrifty; not-so-lovingly, as hoarders.

 Having grown up in their home, both my mother and I have a severe aversion to clutter.
 Shredding paper remains one of my greatest joys, and I look forward to the seasonal closet cleaning the way some children anticipate Christmas.
 And yet, my grandparents’ influence remains with me in one huge, indelible way: I simply cannot throw out good food.

 Few things bring me as much culinary joy as finding use for leftovers.
 So, if you were left with some whey after making lactose-free yogurt, you know that I simply cannot, in good conscience, let you throw it away.
 Plus, you really shouldn’t – this whey packs a serious punch of good bacteria, and can tremendously help those dealing with Candida (yeast) overgrowth, or any stomach problems.
 It is also a great flavouring agent!
 And the good news is, using it up is as easy as throwing vegetables into a mixture.

 EDIT: This post has been featured on Punk Domestics!
 Support this great community by checking out more of their curated content.